 - Buy in bulk.
 (Too much?
 Then, split with another frugal family)

 - Take advantage of rainchecks when the store is out of stock.

 - Check your receipt for over charges.

-- Find more resources to lower your grocery budget.
+- Find more resources to save money on groceries.

-In the typical household budget percentages, transportation and car related expenses is one of the biggest after housing.
+In the typical household budget percentages, transportation and car related expenses are one of the biggest after housing.
 There are plenty of frugal living tips to lower your transportation and related expenses.

 - Keep the gas tank on the full side vs empty.

 - Slowly accelerate when driving.
 Stay below the speed limit.

 - Utilize public transportation (buses, light rail, or trains).

 - Do your own car maintenance or repairs.